faizalrf/documentation/end-to-end-ssl.md

 ## Creating Certificates

-Create the following directories on all of the Nodes

-- MaxScale
-  - `mkdir -pv /var/lib/maxscale/maxscale.cnf.d/tls`
-- MariaDB Primary and Replica
-  - `mkdir -pv /etc/my.cnf.d/tls`

-Connect to the MaxScale node and generate the following certificates under the `/var/lib/maxscale/maxscale.cnf.d/tls` directory.
+Connect to the MaxScale node and create the directory `/certs`.
+Generate the following certificates in the same directory.
 The server certificates will be moved out to individual nodes while the MaxScale and Client certs will remain on the MaxScale node.

 #### CA Cert

 For the CA certificate, the lifetime is 3 years, it's a good practice to have the CA live from one to five years depending on the organisation's security standards.

 ```
+shell> mkdir -pv /certs
-shell> cd /var/lib/maxscale/maxscale.cnf.d/tls
+shell> cd /certs
 shell> openssl genrsa 2048 > ca-key.pem
 shell> openssl req -new -x509 -nodes -days 1095 -key ca-key.pem > ca-cert.pem
 ```